Deadpool (video game): Plot

-When Deadpool's pitch for "the most awesome game ever" starring himself is rejected by High Moon Studios, he sets off explosives at the studio, forcing them to cooperate.
-He even hires Nolan North as his voice actor.
-When the game's script is delivered to him, Deadpool, finding it boring, draws all over it with a red crayon.
+Deadpool sits in his vulgar apartment when he gets a voice message from Peter Della Penna of High Moon Studios, telling Wade that his pitch for "the most awesome game ever" starring himself is rejected.
+In response, Deadpool sets off explosives at the studio, forcing them to cooperate; even hiring Nolan North to be his voice actor.
+When the game's script is delivered to him, Deadpool finds it boring and draws all over it with a red crayon.

 Following the first few lines of the script, Deadpool sets out to assassinate corrupt media mogul Chance White.
-He storms White's media headquarters, slaughtering his mercenaries before tackling himself and White out of the latter's penthouse window and into the sewers (blowing the game's budget in the process by repeating the events for kicks).
-However, White escapes with the Marauders, forcing Deadpool to give chase.
-Along the way, he experiences the first of many glitches (the result of Deadpool blowing the game's budget) and is forced to call High Moon multiple times to coerce/bribe them into finishing the game.
-After killing Marauders member Arclight, Deadpool finds White meeting with Mister Sinister, who has Blockbuster kill him once informed that the mogul's satellites are under his control.
-Angered at losing his bounty, Deadpool kills Vertigo, knocks out Blockbuster, and confronts Mr. Sinister, who effortlessly reduces him to a disembodied head before leaving with Blockbuster.
+He slaughters all of White's mercenaries before tackling White himself out of his penthouse window and into the sewers (blowing the game's budget in the process by repeating the events for kicks).
+However, Arclight and Vertigo of the Marauders appear and rescue White to bring him to their leader, Mister Sinister, forcing Deadpool to give chase.
+Along the way, the game suddenly becomes 8-bit (the result of Deadpool blowing the game's budget) and is forced to call High Moon to coerce them into fixing it.
+He then fights Arclight, who causes both herself and Deadpool to fall and be impaled on pipes, though Deadpool survives thanks to his healing factor.
+Then, after Vertigo causes him to slide down a sewer pipe, Deadpool finds White meeting with Mister Sinister, who has Blockbuster kill him once informed that the mogul's satellites are under his control.
+Angry at losing his bounty, Deadpool confronts Sinister while also killing Vertigo and knocking out Blockbuster, but was effortlessly reduced to a head by Sinister, who then leaves for Genosha with Blockbuster.